 2,745 Nautical Miles; Movement Painting A Visual Memory of our Days at Sea: Daily movement paintings which allowed the ship’s movement to solely manipulate fluid paint on a canvas substrate.
 All of these projects resulted in new techniques and pushing the artistic boundary.

 I made many abstract studies inspired by the ocean surfaces/horizon lines to be used for a collage project.
-Also, I made another handful of works while my partner, Ellard and I, traveled across the southern coast of Fiji, from my port of entry in Suva to the International Airport in Nadi.
+Also, I made another handful of works while I traveled across the southern coast of Fiji, from my port of entry in Suva to the International Airport in Nadi.
 It was a productive three weeks to say the least!

 Art left Behind